There is no health without mental health.

 Be in the Know.

 You do not have to have a child with mental health concerns to be an agent of change.
 Chances are there are people in your life already suffering.
-In a first-ever study conducted by the CDC and Prevention researchers found in children aged 3 to 17 with mental health concerns the cost was $247 billion per year in medical bills, special education and juvenile justice.
-Struggling families need our help, together with the Youth Mental Health Project we can begin the movement toward change.
+According to the CDC, mental health problems cost the country $247 billion annually in medical bills, special education and juvenile justice.
+Struggling families need our help.
+Together, we can make a difference!

 Here is how you can help.